RishiVT2004/python_course/README.md

-These are my learnings from python
+These are my learnings from python along with some java projects I worked on in my 4th semester